SadeghTabas-NOAA/SadeghTabas-NOAA/Readme.md

 ### Hi there 👋

-I'm Sadegh Sadeghi Tabas, PhD candidate at the Clemson University, USA.
+I'm a Data Scientist currently working at the Clemson University, USA.

 ## :nerd_face: Research :thinking:

-Most of my research is dedicated towards solving problems in Water Resources (mainly hydrology) with Artificial Intelligence.
+% Most of my research is dedicated towards solving problems in Water Resources (mainly hydrology) with Artificial Intelligence.
+The broad goal of my research is to develop effective statistical and AI-based predictive models for adiverse range of industrial applications and deliver insights and action-oriented solutions to complexproblems leveraging quantitative and qualitative analysis techniques.

 ## Links
 - Twitter: [@sadeghitabas](https://twitter.com/SadeghiTabas)